 Divorce hurts because no one expects their marriage to end in separation.
 Almost 50% of all marriages end in divorce, meaning almost half the couples that get married eventually end up at the stage where they wish to get divorced and part ways.

-Despite this, divorce is still a quite tough experience that anyone has to go through in their life.
-Often people ask when the couple together decides to part ways then why divorce is so painful?
+Despite this, divorce is still a pretty harrowing experience that anyone has to go through in their life.
+When the couple decides to part ways together, people often ask why divorce is so painful?

-Mentioned down below are the top 4 reasons for why is divorce so painful along with ways to make it easy on yourself
+This is because of several reasons.
+The top reasons why divorce is so painful are mentioned below and ways to make it easy on yourself.

 1. You suffer a huge loss

 A divorce puts your life on a complete 360.